Skip to Content

 Initial Assessment

-- We discuss your family situation, visa history and long-term plans.
+We discuss your family situation, visa history and long‑term plans to identify the most suitable Family Visa and flag any potential risks.

 2